Elizabeth Taylor

 17-year-old Elizabeth Taylor and William Pauly, whose courtship she rejected

-Naturally, Liz could not agree to this and chose 24-year-old Conrad Nicholson Hilton Jr., heir to the giant Hilton hotel chain.
-But the family idyll did not last long—the fairy-tale prince turned out to be a womanizer, a drunk, and a brawler.
+Of course, Liz couldn't agree to those terms and instead chose 24-year-old Conrad Nicholson Hilton Jr., heir to the massive Hilton hotel empire.
+But their domestic bliss didn't last long—the fairy-tale prince turned out to be a womanizer, a drunk, and a brawler.
 Nine months after the wedding, he raised his hand against Elizabeth, and she immediately filed for divorce.

 Elizabeth Taylor's first husband is Conrad Nicholson Hilton Jr.